-Some projects, such as many Class I Multi-Use Paths, will necessarily require a more sustained effort to come to fruition.
-While it may take a longer time to implement these projects, jurisdictions should begin to consider the steps toward construction of these projects so they are prepared for grant applications or inserting funding into capital improvement plans.
+Some projects, such as many Class I Multi-use Paths, will necessarily require a more sustained effort to come to fruition.
+While it may take a longer time to implement these projects, jurisdictions should begin to consider the steps toward construction so they are prepared to write grant applications or insert funding into capital improvement plans.